Nov 12, 2013 - Stories

 “It was tortuous to write,” she said.

-How do you explain to someone that they have a 67 year-old half sister they never knew they had?
-But through these new contacts, Kalynn learned that her grandfather and grandmother had come from Purmo, Finland.
+How do you explain to someone that they have a 67-year-old half-sister they never knew they had?
+However, these new contacts taught Kalynn that her grandfather and grandmother had come from Purmo, Finland.

-For Susan, who got all this started, each of the stories from her friends have given her a chance to understand more about genetics as well as the potential for learning more about yourself.
-She’s also discovered that sometimes what might appear to be something of insignificance for others – a slight increased risk for some health condition, or a distant cousin match – can be very important for you if it concerns your own results.
+For Susan, who started all this, each of the stories from her friends has given her a chance to understand more about genetics and the potential for learning more about yourself.
+She’s also discovered that sometimes what might appear insignificant for others—a slightly increased risk for some health condition or a distant cousin match—can be very important for you if it concerns your own results.

 She learned that she has a risk for deep vein thrombosis, something for which she had no family history.

-“But since I received the results, I am far more conscientious about getting out of my seat and moving around when I’m on a plane.
-It’s a small simple act, but for me it might prevent what could be a big problem.”
+“But since I received the results, I am far more conscientious about getting out of my seat and moving around on a plane.
+It’s a small, simple act, but for me, it might prevent what could be a big problem.”